-NOTE - This topic applies to Trimble R12i, R12, and R10 receivers with built-in tilt sensors.
+NOTE - This topic applies to Trimble receivers with built-in tilt sensors, including an IMU or a magnetometer tilt sensor.

 Trimble receivers with built-in tilt sensors contain accelerometers that are used to calculate the degree of tilt of the receiver.
 These tilt sensors enable you to make sure the pole is vertical and stable, so that the receiver is level, or is within tilt tolerance.